Stvnwastaken/Gats.io-Enhancement-Tool/README.md

 DON'T SPAM ME ABOUT HOW THIS IS A VIRUS READ ABOVE!!!

 # Contribution
 Help is always appreciated.
-If you want to help, want a feature, or found a problem, open an issue.
+If you want to help, want a feature, or found a problem, open an issue(https://github.com/LightLordYT/Gats.io-Enhancement-Tool/issues).

 # Updates Information